U8NWXD/scorevideo-lib/README.md

 `scorevideo`.

 ## Development Status
-`scorevideo_lib` is still in early development and has not yet had an alpha release.
+`scorevideo_lib` is in development and should not be relied upon for critical tasks.
+It is, however, useful for a limited set of tasks.

 ## Code Style
 Python code should conform to the